-By Del Williams, Technical Writer, Torrance, Calif.
-Corrosion under insulation (CUI) is the root cause of many of the global petrochemical industry's most serious problems including forced shutdowns, lost production, early repair and replacement, as well as safety and environmental consequences that can cost millions of dollars per incident.
+When traditional corrosion protection fails, a new coating solution from EonCoat can extrend the life of upstream, midstream and downstream applications.
+By Del Williams orrosion under insulation (CUI) is the root cause of many of the global petrochemical industry's most serious problems, including forced shutdowns, lost production, early repair and replacement.
+It also can lead to safety and environmental consequences that can cost millions of dollars per incident.